BRP Gregorio del Pilar (PS-40): United States Coast Guard (1967–2011)

 In 1988, Hamilton completed a three-year fleet renovation and modernization that provided the ship with modern weapons and electronics systems.
 All spaces and machinery were also completely overhauled and refurbished.
 The new technology enables Hamilton to operate seamlessly with the United States Navy.

 Hamilton has served a variety of missions with distinction.
 During a 1969–70 deployment to Vietnam, Hamilton interdicted weapons smugglers and fired more than 4,600 rounds of gunfire in support of U.S. and Vietnamese troops ashore.
-From 1965–1975, Hamilton served on Atlantic Ocean Stations, collecting valuable oceanographic data and conducting frequent search and rescue missions.
+From 1965 to 1975, Hamilton served on Atlantic Ocean Stations, collecting valuable oceanographic data and conducting frequent search and rescue missions.
 Hamilton also directed the interdictions of over 21,000 Haitian migrants throughout the Caribbean during Operation Able Manner.
 In 1994, Hamilton received the Coast Guard Meritorious Unit Commendation for rescuing 135 Haitians from the sea after their sailboat capsized and sank.

 In 1996, Hamilton transited the Panama Canal and served as the command and control platform for Operation Frontier Shield, a multi-agency effort to curtail the influx of narcotics into the United States.
 Hamilton intercepted 14 drug-laden vessels carrying more than 115 tons of contraband worth 200 million dollars.

 In 1999, Hamilton seized over 2,700 kg of cocaine bound for the U.S. in the Eastern Pacific Ocean.
 Hamilton frequently patrolled the Bering Sea off the Alaskan coast at the Maritime Boundary Line (MBL) which separates the Russian and the United States' Exclusive Economic Zones (EEZ).
 Hamiltons presence on the MBL deters foreign fishing vessels from fishing in the U.S. EEZ.

 In March 2007, Hamilton assisted in the largest recorded maritime drug bust in history.
 The two vessels intercepted the Panamanian-flagged fishing vessel Gatun in international waters and were able to recover 20 metric tons of cocaine, with an estimated street value of $600 million retail.
 The seizure was the largest drug bust in US history and the largest interdiction at sea.